-Exhibit the ability to explain, apply and integrate the scientific and theoretical knowledge of patient care, radiation control, imaging equipment and accessories in the performance of Radiologic Technology procedures.
-Characterize a confident sense of autonomy in making effective decisions in the performance of medical imaging procedures.
-Operate radiographic equipment in an organized, skillful manner, using valid, scientific fundamentals to create high quality diagnostic images with due consideration for the safe, effective care of the patients and families.
-Independently initiate and maintain positive communication with all healthcare personnel.
-Correctly teach radiation safety as appropriate, to protect and serve patients, families, healthcare providers, and the general public.
-Consistently incorporate sincere empathy and maintain a strong advocacy for all patients in the performance of Radiographic procedures.
-Convey a willingness to function as contributing member of multidiscipline healthcare teams, and step forward as a leader when appropriate.
-Cooperate openly with all members of the health care team, clients and families.
-Demonstrate professional attitudes and behaviors that promote personal growth and a respect for lifelong learning.
-Demonstrate ethical-legal accountability consistent with the roles of the Radiologic Technologist. e program is recognized by the American Registry of Radiologic Technology.
-Following program completion, the iduate is eligible to take the American Registry of Radiologic Technologists Examination (ARRT) to become a processes for the ARRT Board Exam and the Texas MRT Certification.
+- Exhibit the ability to explain, apply and integrate the scientific and theoretical knowledge of patient care, radiation control, imaging equipment and accessories in the performance of Radiologic Technology procedures. - Characterize a confident sense of autonomy in making effective decisions in the performance of medical imaging procedures. - Operate radiographic equipment in an organized, skillful manner, using valid, scientific fundamentals to create high quality diagnostic images with due consideration for the safe, effective care of the patients and families. - Independently initiate and maintain positive communication with all healthcare personnel. - Correctly teach radiation safety as appropriate, to protect and serve patients, families, healthcare providers, and the general public. - Consistently incorporate sincere empathy and maintain a strong advocacy for all patients in the performance of Radiographic procedures. - Convey a willingness to function as contributing member of multidiscipline healthcare teams, and step forward as a leader when appropriate. - Cooperate openly with all members of the health care team, clients and families. - Demonstrate professional attitudes and behaviors that promote personal growth and a respect for lifelong learning. - Demonstrate ethical-legal accountability consistent with the roles of the Radiologic Technologist.

+The program is recognized by the American Registry of Radiologic Technology.
+Following program completion, the graduate is eligible to take the American Registry of Radiologic Technologists Examination (ARRT) to become a Registered Radiologic Technologist.
+Upon becoming ARRT (R), the graduate automatically qualifies to be a Texas Certified Medical Radiologic Technologist.
+The GC program will assist all graduating students with the application processes for the ARRT Board Exam and the Texas MRT Certification.